Power maps in finite groups: Size of

 As lemma \ref{sum} implies that the sequence $\{N(a, S_n) \}_{n \in \N}$ is non-decreasing, since $S_{n-1}$ embeds into $S_n$, it makes less sense to discuss the average order, normal order, and extremal order of $N(a, S_n)$.
 We therefore prove bounds on the size of $N(a, S_n)$.

 \begin{theorem} We have

 \end{theorem}

 Let $T_n = T_n(a)$ denote the set of permutations in $S_n$ with order coprime to $a$, and let $S(n)$ denote the set of positive integers coprime to $a$ that are at most $n$.
-We will use concentration bounds on the order of the elements of $T_n$ to bound $N(a, S_n)$.
+We will use concentration bounds to show that almost all elements of $T_n$ have large order, and then we use the trivial bound that $\ord_d(a) \le d$ to bound $N(a, S_n)$.

 \begin{theorem}[{\cite[Theorem 1]{Pavlov1998}}] There exists constants $C = C(a)$ and $\delta = \delta(a)$ such that

 \end{theorem}